To support the Egypt Centre, please click the button below

 The blog post for this week was intended to be a continuation of my Amarna course, which still has three weeks remaining.
 However, as a result of the COVID-19 pandemic, Swansea University has now cancelled all face-to-face teaching.
 It is hoped that the final weeks of the course can continue at a later date, with the relevant blog entries posted.

 Instead, the entry for this week will present a number of sandstone blocks from the excavations conducted by Professor John Garstang (1876–1956) at Meroe between 1909 and 1914.
-Since Sir Henry Wellcome was sponsor of the excavation, he received a share of the finds brought back to England.
+Since Sir Henry Wellcome was a sponsor of the excavation, he received a share of the finds brought back to England.
 In 1959, David Marshall Dixon (1930–2005) was appointed Research Fellow at the Wellcome Institute to classify the Egyptian collection.
 In a report dated December 1959, he noted that “the most important items so far examined are the 11 cases of Sudan material.
-Fortunately the lists of items made at the time the cases were received have survived and the contents of the cases have been checked against these and found to be intact.”
+Fortunately, the lists of items made at the time the cases were received have survived and the contents of the cases have been checked against these and found to be intact.”
 Later, in April 1960, he noted that “these [cases], like the remainder of finds from the site, had never been touched, having apparently been sent to store almost immediately after arrival in the [Wellcome] Museum.
 In consequence some of the material, in particular the inscribed architectural blocks, had suffered some damage during the past half a century.”

 Fig. 1: Offering table excavated in tomb 307.